aguslr/multibootusb/README.md

 Connect an USB drive with a FAT32 partition to your computer and mount the partition.

-1. Create a boot folder to store GRUB's configuration files and an isos folder to store ISO files:
+1. Create a directory named *boot* to store GRUB's configuration files, and a directory named *isos* to store ISO files:

    ```sh
    mkdir -p <mountpoint>/{boot/grub/grub.d/,isos}
    ```

-   Where <mountpoint> is the directory where the USB drive is mounted.
+   Where `<mountpoint>` is the directory where the USB drive is mounted.
 Use `mount` command to get this information.

 2. Install GRUB on to the USB drive: